-If you feel like tackling the entire room is too overwhelming, just pick the clutter hot spots in your home that are bothering you the most.
+If you feel like tackling the entire room is too overwhelming, just pick the clutter hot spots in your home that is bothering you the most.

-For me, I can’t stand the clutter on my kitchen counters.
+In my home, I can’t stand the clutter on the kitchen counters.
 And I also hate things or papers piled up on my office desk.
 They all sapping my mental energy.
 So, cleaning up those hot spots first is my priority.

 You don’t need to think hard about where to start.
 When you’re struggling to declutter, just pick your clutter hot spots and get started.
 This helps to motivate you to clean a messy house.